 Similar to the wrongful death damages that can be recovered, the statute of limitations for a wrongful death case varies by the state and the type of case.

 According to Florida Statute 95.11(4), the statute of limitations for most wrongful death cases is two years from the date of death.
-However, if your wrongful death case stems from medical malpractice or misconduct within a nursing home or assisted living facility, you have two years from when you discovered or should have discovered the misconduct that led to the wrongful death, not to exceed four years from the date of the death.
+However, if your wrongful death case stems from medical malpractice or misconduct within a nursing home or assisted living facility, you have two years from when you discovered or should have discovered the misconduct that led to the wrongful death, not to exceed two years from the date of the death.

 Who can recover wrongful death damages?